 This is a 1975 Topps-style tribute to the service men and women who’ve served to protect all of us.

-On this November 11th, I share five cards from the set that pay homage to ballplayers’ military service on the back of the cards.
+On this Veteran’s Day, I’m sharing five cards from the set that pay homage to ballplayers’ military service.
+I like that Topps included those stats on the card backs.

 Garry Maddox – Card No. 240